shortcuts/no-neck-pain.nvim/README.md

         -- When `false`, the mapping is not created.
         --- @type string | { mapping: string, value: number }
         widthDown = "<Leader>n-",
-        -- Sets a global mapping to Neovim, which allows you to toggle the scratchpad feature.
+        -- Sets a global mapping to Neovim, which allows you to toggle the scratchPad feature.
         -- When `false`, the mapping is not created.
         --- @type string
         scratchPad = "<Leader>ns",